isa-ulisboa/greends-fads-exercises/fads_ex_01_manipulate_files.md

 $ ls -lh Documents
 $ ls -lisa
 ```
 The first uses the parameter h (for human) to indicate the size of files in a human-friendly format.
 The second will show all the files inside Documents directory, which is a subdirectory of the current directory (adjust the name of the directory to your particular case).
-The last command will list all files, including the hidden files, which filenames start with a point (.)
+The last command will list all files, including the hidden files, which are filenames start with a point (.)

 ### **C**hange the current Working **D**irectory (`cd`)